Downloadable resources

 Pregnancy

-As VYVGART is expected to reduce maternal IgG antibody levels, reduction in passive protection to the newborn is anticipated.
-Risks and benefits should be considered prior to administering live or live-attenuated vaccines to infants exposed to VYVGART in utero.
+As VYVGART and VYVGART HYTRULO are expected to reduce maternal IgG antibody levels, reduction in passive protection to the newborn is anticipated.
+Risks and benefits should be considered prior to administering live or live attenuated vaccines to infants exposed to VYVGART or VYVGART HYTRULO in utero.

 Lactation

-There is no information regarding the presence of VYVGART in human milk, the effects on the breastfed infant, or the effects on milk production.
-The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for VYVGART and any potential adverse effects on the breastfed infant from VYVGART or from the underlying maternal condition.
+There is no information regarding the presence of efgartigimod alfa-fcab from administration of VYVGART, or efgartigimod alfa or hyaluronidase from administration of VYVGART HYTRULO, in human milk, the effects on the breastfed infant, or the effects on milk production.
+The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for VYVGART or VYVGART HYTRULO, and any potential adverse effects on the breastfed infant from VYVGART or VYVGART HYTRULO or from the underlying maternal condition.

 INDICATION